qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/taudem/specialized_grid_analysis_tools.rst

   avalanches may be triggered and 0 values elsewhere.

 ``Proportion Threshold`` [number]
-  This value is a threshold proportion that is used to limit the disperson of flow caused by using the D-infinity multiple flow direction method for determining flow direction.
+  This value is a threshold proportion that is used to limit the dispersion of flow caused by using the D-infinity multiple flow direction method for determining flow direction.
 The D-infinity multiple flow direction method often causes very small amounts of flow to be dispersed to some downslope